 Sumner High School – Ceramic in the City: A Kiln of Urban Education

 This project engaged students in a truly hands-on experience, and integrated lessons in art history, chemistry, and physics.
 A portion of the Maritz funding was used to purchase a kiln, which will be available for students long into the future.

 Walbridge Elementary Community Education Center – Arts All Around

 The award funded Arts All Around, a diverse arts program including a drum line, flag routine, and visual arts display.
 Walbridge is considered a ‘turn around’ school within the St. Louis public school system, and does not have access to significant funding for arts and culture endeavors.
 The arts faculty of Walbridge worked together on Arts All Around to create an opportunity for students to express themselves through a diverse variety of artistic mediums.
 Arts All Around culminated with a school-wide fine arts event in the spring of 2011.

-“At Maritz, we are dedicated to empowering people to reach their full potential and ensuring a solid and bright future for generations to come.”- Debbie Schirmer
+“At Maritz, we are dedicated to empowering people to reach their full potential, and our philanthropic efforts reflect that same commitment.” -Debbie Schirmer